-Figure 3: Prescriber Queries (includes delegate requests)
+Figure 3:Prescriber Queries (includes delegate requests)

-Figures 4 through 6 display the top 10 Schedule II-IV drugs dispensed by number of dosage units for years 2018, 2019, and 2020, respectively, while Figures 7, 8 and 9 display the top ten Schedule II-V drugs dispensed by number of dosage units for years 2021, 2022, and 2023, respectively.
-The drugs filling the top ten spots were identical in 2018 and 2019 and similar in 2020, 2021, 2022, and 2023.
-The exceptions were lisdexamfetamine, which took the place of amphetamines among the top ten in 2020, the addition of pregabalin and the deletion of lisdexamfetamine in 2021, the addition of codeine and the deletion of zolpidem in 2022, and the return of zolpidem, taking the place codeine, in 2023.
-The changes noted in 2023 continue to reflect the changes in PMP Schedule V reporting requirements occurring in 2021.
+Figures 4 through 6 display the top 10 Schedule II-IV drugs dispensed by number of dosage units for years 2018, 2019, and 2020, respectively, while Figures 7 and 8 display the top ten Schedule II-V drugs dispensed by number of dosage units for years 2021 and 2022.
+The drugs filling the top ten spots were identical in 2018 and 2019 and similar in 2020, 2021, and 2022.
+The exceptions were lisdexamfetamine, which took the place of amphetamines among the top ten in 2020, the addition of pregabalin and the deletion of lisdexamfetamine in 2021, and the addition of codeine and the deletion of zolpidem in 2022.
+The changes noted in 2022 continue to reflect the changes in PMP Schedule V reporting requirements occurring in 2021.
 The ranking orders have remained relatively consistent over time.
-Similar to other states, lowa has seen a reduction or steady rates in the relative percentage of opioids dispensed, with relative increases in the percentage of stimulants.
+Similar to other states, lowa has seen a reduction in the relative percentage of opioids dispensed, and a relative increase in the percentages of stimulants.